Many analysts predicted 2019 to be the year of conversational analytics; the year when businesses will be on the road to transformation because of it.

 With such staggering figures, can there be any doubt over the rise of conversational analytics at all?

 Melanie has asked Alexa to order pink shoes.
-From the time she utters these words, “Hey, Alexa, can you order size 7 pink shoes at the cheapest rates for me?”, to the time the product actually lands at her doorstep, a trail of data is created.
-It includes her shipping address, her payment method, her feet size, her color preference, the number of shoes ordered, a refund (if any & the reason), and so on.
+From the moment she utters the words, "Hey, Alexa, can you order size seven pink shoes at the cheapest rates for me?" to the moment the product arrives at her doorstep, a trail of data is created.
+It includes her shipping address, her payment method, her foot size, her color preference, the number of shoes ordered, a refund (if any), and so on.
 Not to forget that her preferred way of shopping is using Alexa.
-And these are just the superficial data that is easily collected with that one action of Melanie; going deeper fetches more.
+And these are just the superficial data that can be easily collected with that one action of Melanie; going deeper yields more.

-But perhaps the biggest boost to this form of analytics comes from the advent of artificial intelligence applications in the real world.
+But perhaps the most significant boost to this form of analytics comes from the advent of real-world artificial intelligence applications.

-AI, an all-encompassing word, means machine learning, natural language processing (NLP), and a host of other such techs.
+AI, an all-encompassing term, encompasses machine learning, natural language processing (NLP), and a host of other related technologies.

 AI tech is what has made two things possible:

-(a) given the tech to develop machines that interact with humans
+(a) Given the technology to develop machines that interact with humans

 Computers (machines) have started to understand human language.
-As they keep getting closer and closer to grasping the entire gamut of things vis-à-vis the human language, language-like nuances, the use of NLP will eventually lead to deep consumer customization, taking machine-human conversations to a new plane.
+As they continue to grasp the full spectrum of human language and language-like nuances, the use of NLP will eventually lead to deep consumer customization, elevating machine-human conversations to a new level.